aifenaike/Weather-To-Watt/README.md

 3. **Message Broker (RabbitMQ/Redis)**: Manages the task queue between FastAPI and Celery.
 4. **Machine Learning Model**: Encapsulated in a Docker container, accessible by Celery workers.
 5. **Database (Optional)**: Stores prediction results and request data.

+## Performance Tests with Locust 🦗

+1. Create a Python virtual environment with the project dependencies with
+    ```
+    $ make init
+    ```

+2. Specify command to run a Locust server for performance tests on your machine.
+    ```
+    $ locust -f tests/locust_test.py
+    ```

+3. We can access it via browser, the default port is 8989.
+The tests should appear at http://127.0.0.1:8089/

+4. Next, we need to provide information about tests to Locust.
+In the screen, we define how many users (ie. processes) we want to create.
+Also, we need to define how fast those processes are going to be created (**spawn rate**).
+Finally, we need to define the address of the API. **We don’t need to define the endpoint.**